-- 7D limit.
-Only grids up to 7D will be supported. - During the first development phase only single tile grids are supported.
-In the near future, support for mosaic grids will be added.
-The initial implementation will be to create mosaics that contain tiles of the same grid type, e.g. rectilinear. - Future adaptation.
+- Grids with factorized coordinates can only be redisted when they are 2D.
+Using the ESMF_GridCreate() interface that allows the user to create a copy of an existing Grid with a new distribution will give incorrect results when used on a Grid with 3 or more dimensions and whose coordinate arrays are less than the full dimension of the Grid (i.e. it contains factorized coordinates). - 7D limit.
+Only grids up to 7D will be supported. - Future adaptation.
 Currently Grids are created and then remain unchanged.
 In the future, it would be useful to provide support for the various forms of grid adaptation.
 This would allow the grids to dynamically change their resolution to more closely match what is needed at a particular time and position during a computation for front tracking or adaptive meshes. - Future Grid generation.
 This class for now only contains the basic functionality for operating on the grid.
 In the future methods will be added to enable the automatic generation of various types of grids.